 If you are taking photos in front of a backdrop, consider your outfits on the backdrop.
 Family’s wearing all black on a black backdrop can look like floating heads and family’s wearing all white at the beach can get lost in the water!

 These photos will be hanging on your walls and treasured for years to come.
 By choosing simple, classic clothes you will help give your images a timeless feel.

-If you ever need help deciding outfits. don't hesitate to reach out.
-I have clients sending me their outfit options when they just can't come to a decision.
+If you ever need help deciding outfits, don’t hesitate to reach out.
+I am always happy to have clients send me their outfit options when they just can’t come to a decision.